 Here’s how to understand what NAD+ does, without having to relive high school bio.

-Supports healthy aging
+1. Supports healthy aging

 Because you want long telomeres and the longevity that goes along with them, you need plenty of NAD+ to keep them working efficiently.

-Thing is, your NAD+ levels drop as you get older.
+The thing is, your NAD+ levels drop as you get older.
 One reason is that there’s a compound called CD-38 that destroys NAD+, which is a good thing in the right amounts.
 It keeps your NAD+ from getting too high and messing up your sleep-wake and hunger cycles.

-Makes cells resistant to stress and protects the brain
+2. Makes cells resistant to stress and protects the brain

 Glutamate, a chemical that brain cells use to talk to other cells, causes neurons to get excited, which releases free radicals and stresses them.
 Being in ketosis increases the NAD+ to NADH ratio, which protects brain cells from damaging free radicals.

-Helps DNA repair
+3. Helps DNA repair

 NAD+ is involved in the repair of DNA that has been damaged from normal day-to-day exposures and processes.
 It brings a negative charge to places where DNA is damaged, which facilitates repair.
 This process snaps up the NAD+ supply, which takes time and nutrients to restore.
 Studies show that replenishing NAD+ increases lifespan in animal models because it makes DNA repair more efficient.

-Helps you sleep and eat at the right time
+4. Helps you sleep and eat at the right time

 A healthy circadian rhythm, sirtuins and NAD+ are all interconnected.
 Sirtuins depend on NAD+ to work properly.
 Circadian rhythm determines when NAD+ is available.
 If either sirtuins or NAD+ get disrupted, your circadian rhythm goes haywire.
 Researchers demonstrated this by disrupting the circadian rhythm in mice by suppressing a specific sirtuin, which depends on NAD+ to do its thing.

 It goes the other way, too.
-When mice had too much NAD+, their activity and rest patterns went wonky due to a disruption in circadian rhythm.
+When mice had too much NAD+, their activity and rest patterns went wonky due to a disruption in the circadian rhythm.

 NAD+ supplements and how to increase NAD+ levels